MatheusFaria/unofficial-competition-guide/docs/source/minimum-spanning-tree.rst

     // Graph as an edge list with a cost
     // the elements are (weight, (node1, node2))
     vector< pair<int, pair<int, int> > > G;
+    // You can also use a priority_queue as the main data structure

     int kruskal_mst_cost(int N)
     {